inducer/loopy/doc/tutorial.rst

   ``i==17``.
 Your program is only correct if it produces a valid result irrespective of this ordering.

-* In addition, there is (by default) no ordering between instructions either.
-In other words, loopy is free to execute the instructions above in any order whatsoever.
+* In addition, there is (by default) no ordering between statements either.
+In other words, loopy is free to execute the statements above in any order whatsoever.

-Reading the above two rules, you'll notice that our transpose-and-multiply kernel is incorrect, because it only computes the desired result if the first instruction completes before the second one.
+Reading the above two rules, you'll notice that our transpose-and-multiply kernel is incorrect, because it only computes the desired result if the first statement completes before the second one.
 To fix this, we declare an explicit dependency:

 .. doctest::